scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:10
 or not now the link to that particular
 0:12
-video i'll give you the description
+video i’ll give you the description
 0:13
 below as well as over here so in this
 0:15
-particular chapter we'll do something
+particular chapter we’ll do something
 0:17
 else so we have an instance running and
 0:18